penghuidong520/Meals4You/README.md

     - able to customize the defaulted values on the board
     - picks 1 random result for users to consider

-* CRUD Favorite Board
-    - users can add to favorite of the current board they are using or have edited
+* Wheel Interface
-    - will be able to delete and re-edit the board
+    - users will be able to create a new wheel of their preference
+    - can edit the wheel and spin the wheel while trying to edit/create

-* CRUD Favorite Dish
+* CRUD Favorite Wheel
-    - save specific dish to profile list
+    - save wheels in current user's favorite list
-    - used for users to repeated add this specific dish to the board instead of editing the board everytime just to add this single dish

-* User Profile
+    - CRUD functionality on saved wheels

+* View Other Users' Wheel
-    - users can view other users' profile, to see their favorited board and dishes
+    - users are able to view other users' wheels
-    - able to use/reference other users' board
+    - able to add other users wheels to current user's favorite list

 ## Bonus Features
-### Comments/Likes
+### AWS
-* add comments to other users' board
-* able to like other users' board
+* add food pictures for a slice of the wheel

 ### Recommendations
 * use yelp API to have a recommended selection for users to choose after board picked a random dish